Clement-Zhang/Attack-on-Planet-Earth/README.md

 AoPE is built using Python with heavy usage of the Pygame library.
 AoPE is a Free to Develop, Free to Play game.

-Play by going to dist->AoPE_gameplay and running AoPE_gameplay.exe
+Play by going to dist->AOPE_gameplay and running AOPE_gameplay.exe

 Planned features:
   extra lives